 Harriot’s theatrical career was successful; she played mainly comic parts, and was known for her good nature.
 She acted as understudy to top actresses such as Dorothea Jordan and Sarah Siddons.
 Her best-remembered role was as Volante in John Tobin's The Honeymoon, performed in 1805.

-Harriot’s acting career came to an end in 1815 when she married the banker Thomas Coutts.
-The marriage was conducted in secret, partly to avoid the wrath of Thomas’s three daughters by his first wife.
+Harriot's acting career ended in 1815 when she married the banker Thomas Coutts.
+The marriage was conducted in secret, partly to avoid the wrath of Thomas's three daughters by his first wife.
 When Thomas did eventually share the news with them, they were highly displeased.
-Thomas spent the subsequent years protecting Harriot from his daughters’ hostility.
+Thomas spent the subsequent years protecting Harriot from his daughters' hostility.

 When Thomas Coutts died in 1822 Harriot inherited his estate, including his 50 per cent stake in Coutts & Co.

 Thomas Coutts had given Harriot a clear vision of his intentions for his bank's management, and Harriot carried that vision forward in her role as senior partner.
 She was a confident operator, taking an active role in decisions made in the business, and promoted Thomas's confidential clerk Andrew Dickie to be a partner; a groundbreaking step.
 The loyal, reliable Dickie provided Harriot with sound business knowledge and steadfast support in her new role.

 As well as running the bank, Harriot attempted to improve relations with Thomas's family, making each daughter an allowance of £10,000 per annum.
 She also carefully considered Thomas’s ten grandchildren as potential heirs to her 50 per cent share in the business.

 Later life and legacy

 In 1827 Harriot remarried, to the young 9th Duke of St Albans, William Aubrey de Vere Beauclerk.